Watanyu37/Ros-navigation/README.md

 2. Click on the Rviz map where you want the robot to navigate too.

 Navigate by python file.
+1. In Rviz, click on the 2D Nav Goal in the top menu.
+2. Click on the Rviz map where you want the robot to navigate too.

 You should arrive at a result similar to the below.